 They’ll also provide coaching on composition and settings so that you come away with amazing photos of the eternal city.
 As you go, you’ll learn some historical and local tidbits about each location.

-Before you go, be sure to talk to the photographer about your must-see sites in Rome.
+Before you go, be sure to talk to the photographer about must-see sites in Rome such as St. Peter’s Basilica, the Piazza di Spagna and more.
 Or, ask to be shown some lesser-known spots.
 You’ll be sure to get a different perspective by photographing Rome at night.